libuyu/PhantomDanceDataset/README.md

    - Download and install Unity Hub and Unity Editor: https://unity.com/download
    - Open the toolkit project with Unity Hub

-> We provide a SampleScene with properly configured official [SMPL](https://smpl.is.tue.mpg.de/) character model and timeline tracks.
-To play the animation data on the SMPL model, you just need the following steps:
+> We provide a SampleScene with properly configured character models (an official SMPL model and a non-SMPL model) and timeline tracks.
+To play the animation data on the models, you just need the following steps:

 2. Convert motion data to animation clip
    - Open the "Windows" edit box of the Unity editor, find the "Bone mapping" editor and open it.
    - Set these params:
       - input json path (e.g. "Assets/Animations/RawData/xxx.json")
       - output anim path (e.g. "Assets/Animations/AnimClips/xxx.anim")
-      - model name ("Official_SMPL" for the sample scene).
+      - model name ("Official_SMPL" or "Jean" in the sample scene).
    - Click "Create Animation Clip!" to convert the json data in the dataset to .anim file.

 3. Play the animation with Timeline